gereleth/AdventOfCode2022/Readme.md

 ## Solve times

 Solve times from a single run on my computer.
-My worst performing day is apparently day 15 - Beacon Exclusion Zone.
-It takes a whole minute.

-Days 20 and 24 could use some improvements too.
+Days 20 and 24 could use some improvements.

 ![Solve times horizontal bar chart](outputs/time_stats.png)